MatrixOrbital/HTT-Utility/README.md

  --scan

-    Scan for HTT modules and display their settings.
+    Scan for HTT modules and display their settings

  --device [id]